dukedhx/forge-rcdb.nodejs/README.md

 ## Tips and Tricks

+> How to run the sample without the trouble of setting up MongoDB?

+Run the Gallery app from the [Extension Library project](https://github.com/Autodesk-Forge/library-javascript-viewer-extensions), then start up a new CLI session and just run `npm run serve` to start the client app alone.

+> Why am I getting the error "Unexpected end of input JSON" when importing the data with MongoDB Compass?

+You will need to minify the JSON objects into one lines otherwise the tool wouldn't be able to parse the JSON objects correctly.
+Alternatively use `Robo3T` to import the data instead.

 > What should I do if I get the error `Module build failed: Error: Node Sass does not yet support your current environment: OS X 64-bit with Unsupported runtime (64)` when I tried to build the front end?